hiphapa/blogs.snap-ci.com/_posts/2013-10-21-aws-elastic-beanstalk.markdown

 ![environment info](/assets/images/screenshots/aws-elastic-beanstalk/environment-info.png){: .screenshot}

-Please note that if your application uses [RDS](http://aws.amazon.com/rds/) you will have to create a RDS instance when creating your environment.
+Note that if your application uses [RDS](http://aws.amazon.com/rds/) you will have to create a RDS instance when creating your environment.
 You can view the steps for creating the RDS instance [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Ruby.rds.html).
 If you are using any other databases please ensure that you have them installed and configured on the environments you are deploying to.

 ![additional resources](/assets/images/screenshots/aws-elastic-beanstalk/additional-resources.png){: .screenshot}